 Ladies have you ever been with a guy who does everything the ‘right way’ but you seem to tire of him quickly?
 Have you ever been with a guy who’s a pure gentlemen and damn near kisses the ground you walk on but still not enough?
 Ok well let’s peep the following scenario shall we?

 Cliff, a high school principal, is a handsome guy in his early 30’s.
 He makes good money, has no children and owns a dog.
-He is somewhere between a gold and platinum if you read the 1st article “All gold Everything….“.
+He is somewhere between a gold and platinum if you read the 1st article “All gold Everything: What Type of Man are you Dating?“.
 Deidre who is also in her early 30’s, is an accountant, has no children, and she’s also easy on the eyes.
 They happen to bump into each other at a convenience store, and surprisingly hit it off with some nice conversation.
 They exchange numbers and go about their way.

 A few days go by and he initiates the phone call.
 Again, they have great conversation.